unguul/learn/pages/03.installation/01.environment/01.native/docs.md

 ![Basic front page of a UserFrosting installation](/images/front-page.png)

-## Changing git remote
+## Change your git remote

-At this point, you should also change your **remotes**.
-Since you are starting your own project at this point, rather than working on changes that would eventually be merged into the main UserFrosting repository on GitHub, we'll give the GitHub remote a different, more meaningful name.
+Before you start writing code, you must change your **remotes**, since you're starting your own project, rather than working on changes that would eventually be merged into the main UserFrosting repository.
 First, use `git remote -v` to see the current remotes:

 ```bash
 $ git remote -v